tedconf/node-m3u8/README.md

 Live Streaming protocol](http://tools.ietf.org/html/draft-pantos-http-live-streaming).
 It may work for other m3u files, but I have not tested it for those uses.

+Note: this is an updated fork of `m3u8` that fixes a bunch of warnings with unknown attributes.
+These attributes have been accounted for.
+The main package `m3u8` appears to be dead.

 install
 -------